 SECTION IV.
-HTTP APIS & THE REST ARCHITECTURAL PRINCIPLES
+HTTP APIS & THE REST ARCHITECTURAL PRINCIPLES.

 Chapter 33.
-On the HTTP API Concept.
-Paradigms of Developing Client-Server Communication
+On the HTTP API Concept and Terminology

 The problem of designing HTTP APIs is, unfortunately, one of the most "holywar"-inspiring issues.
-On one hand, it is one of the most popular technologies; on the other hand, it is quite complex and difficult to comprehend due to the large and fragmented standard split into many RFCs.
+On one hand, it is one of the most popular technologies but, on the other hand, it is quite complex and difficult to comprehend due to the large and fragmented standard split into many RFCs.
 As a result, the HTTP specification is doomed to be poorly understood and imperfectly interpreted by millions of software engineers and thousands of textbook writers.
 Therefore, before proceeding to the useful part of this Section, we must clarify exactly what we are going to discuss.